I, Tonya: Critical response

 Richard Brody of The New Yorker felt the film failed to find an original depiction of the working class, and "treats Tonya's background, her tastes, her habits, her way of talking, as a joke...
 The result is a film that's as derisive and dismissive toward Tonya Harding as it shows the world at large to have been".
 In The Guardian, Jean Hannah Edelstein felt that the film was "played for laughs" at the expense of its subject.

 Allison Janney was widely lauded for her performance as LaVona Golden, singled out for praise by critics.
-Christy Lemire of RogerEbert.com said: "Janney absolutely tears it up as the profane, chain-smoking LaVona Harding, constantly insulting Tonya and messing with her mind in the name of making her a champion.
+Lemire of RogerEbert.com said: "Janney absolutely tears it up as the profane, chain-smoking LaVona Harding, constantly insulting Tonya and messing with her mind in the name of making her a champion.
 It's a showy, scenery-chewing performance but it's not one-note; Janney brings an undercurrent of sorrow to the part in revealing LaVona's twisted methodology."
-Michael O'Sullivan of The Washington Post wrote that: 'Janney steals every scene she's in, playing LaVona, a harridan whose nodding goes beyond tough love.'
+Michael O'Sullivan of The Washington Post wrote, "Janney steals every scene she's in, playing LaVona, a harridan whose nodding goes beyond tough love."
 Helen O'Hara from Empire called Janney's performance flawless and flamboyant, and an unforgettable one.
-USA Today said; "Janney is magnificent as Tonya Harding's villainous and abusive mommy dearest.
+Brian Truitt of USA Today said, "Janney is magnificent as Tonya Harding's villainous and abusive mommy dearest.
 No curse word goes unused and no scenery is left unchewed by the actress, who takes over whenever she's onscreen, whether dealing with a pesky parakeet or breaking the fourth wall."

-Criticism

 The film received some criticism for taking liberties with facts in order to make Harding sympathetic.
 Reviewing the film for USA Today, Christine Brennan, who covered the real story in 1994, wrote that "the movie certainly doesn't worry about letting facts get in the way of a good story or bother to tell you that the only person Tonya has to blame...is herself."
 In the Sonoma Index-Tribune and The Oregonian, J.E.
 Vader, who covered Harding's rise as a local up-and-coming hero, wrote a scathing review titled "I, Nauseated", in which she accuses Harding of being an "unrepentant felon" and "habitually 'truth challenged'", adding that "this fantasy film is Harding's dream come true".